 It is important that the local OTEC office be contacted as soon as possible when a project requires electrical service so all necessary arrangements for the service may be completed.
 The applicant needs to provide proof of ownership to property requiring electric service, Service entrance size, and complete load information on OTEC load data form, an approved plot plan, and the property address.
 Additional information may be requested in order to expedite service.
 Requests for service to commercial and industrial consumers normally require considerable advance planning.
 A lead time of at least 60 days is normally necessary.
-Installations that require equipment or transformers not in stock may require six months or more lead time.
+Installations that require Installations that require Installations that require <a href="equipment or transformers not in stock may require six months or more lead time."